Skip to main contentSkip to footer

 Biography

 Muna Al-Jawad is a consultant geriatrician in Brighton, she works in multidisciplinary teams looking after older people in hospital.
 In 2010 she started drawing comics as part of a Masters in clinical education, and her superhero alter-ego "Old Person Whisperer" was born.
 She uses comics in her practice as a medical teacher and in her research.
-She is part of the graphic medicine community and has co-hosted the International Graphic Medicine Conference in Brighton in 2013 and 2019.
-You can find some of her work on her Wordpress website.
+She is on the board of Graphic Medicine Europe, and organised the International Graphic Medicine Conference in Brighton in 2013 and 2019.
+Muna is on the board of the University of Brighton Centre for Arts and Wellbeing.
+She is part of the Medical Schools Council EDI alliance and is co-chairing the group writing anti-racism guidance for medical schools.

 Research

 Muna is interested in exploring practitioner and student experience, from identity to power relations, in medical education.
 She uses creative and participatory methods, particularly using comics-based research as a way to understand and analyse qualitative data.
-Muna is part of the University of Brighton Centre for Arts and Wellbeing.
-Muna supervises research at all levels from undergraduate IRPs to MD.
-Listen to this podcast from 2022 hosted by Dieter DeClerq and Ian Sabroe where she talks about her work.
+She completed a PhD by publication at the School of Art and Media in 2024.
+Her thesis can be seen here: Comics-based practitioner research in the healthcare humanities - The University of Brighton Muna is an enthusiastic and supportive supervisor and has supervised research at all levels from undergraduate IRPs to PhD.

 BACKGROUND IMAGE FOR PANEL